fortinetdev/terraform-provider-fortios/website/docs/r/fortios_router_bgp.html.markdown

 * `adv_additional_path` - Number of IPv4 additional paths that can be advertised to this neighbor.
 * `adv_additional_path6` - Number of IPv6 additional paths that can be advertised to this neighbor.
 * `adv_additional_path_vpnv4` - Number of VPNv4 additional paths that can be advertised to this neighbor.
+* `password` - Password used in MD5 authentication.

 The `neighbor_range` block supports: